The network signature of constellation line figures

 \section{Introduction}

 For sky watchers through time, the night sky was a canvas to be filled with symbols.
-They designed \emph{constellations} as groups of stars; the constellation figures were named, and assigned a practical utility or a background story.
-They form a visual communication system in some ways similar to characters in a written script~\cite{miton2021graphic}; the constellation figures are more or less complex in form, may or may not resemble the animal, human figure, or object that they were named after, and may or may not have been drawn similarly in unrelated cultures~\cite{auerbach03phd}.
-Constellations are now usually represented as \emph{line figures}, in which the stars are connected by imaginary lines.
-There is great diversity among the shapes, sizes, and internal complexity of the line figures across cultures---Fig.~\ref{fig:skies} shows traditional Chinese~\cite{pan1989history,Stellarium} and ancient Babylonian constellations~\cite{hoffmann2017hipparchs,hoffmann2017history,hoffmann2018drawing,Stellarium} for the same Southern sky region: where the Chinese drew abstract, short and twisted chains, the Babylonians filled large surfaces with polygons and realistic human or animal figures.
+They designed \emph{constellations} as groups of stars, which were named and assigned a practical utility or a background story.
+The constellation figures form a visual communication system in some ways similar to characters in a written script~\cite{miton2021graphic}; they are more or less complex in form, may or may not resemble the animal, human figure, or object that they were named after, and may or may not have been drawn similarly in unrelated cultures~\cite{auerbach03phd}.
+Constellations are now usually represented as \emph{line figures}, with the stars connected by imaginary lines.
+There is great diversity among their shapes, sizes, and internal complexity across cultures---Fig~\ref{fig:skies} shows traditional Chinese~\cite{pan1989history,Stellarium} and reconstructed ancient Babylonian constellations~\cite{hoffmann2017hipparchs,hoffmann2017history,hoffmann2018drawing,Stellarium} for the same southern sky region: where the Chinese drew abstract, short and twisted chains, the Babylonians filled large surfaces with polygons and realistic human or animal figures.

-We study 50 sky cultures across the world (located geographically in Fig.~\ref{fig:culture_map}), with line figures recorded in the literature.
+We study 56 sky cultures across the world (located geographically in Fig~\ref{fig:culture_map}), with line figures recorded in the literature.
 For some cultures (such as the Chinese and their area of influence), the line-figure style of representation dates to the beginning of their astronomical records~\cite{pan1989history}.
-For others (such as the Western sky culture and its ancestors), the line figures are the result of an evolutionary process which started from allegorical pictographs~\cite{rogers1998origins1,rogers1998origins2} and led to now globally recognised figures~\cite{rey1952stars,IAU}.
-For yet other cultures (such as those native to the Americas), the line figures are recent interpretations for star groups~\cite{magana1984tupi,magana1982carib,miller1997stars,lee2014dlakota,lee2014ojibwe,cardoso2007ceu,rybka2018lokono}.
+For others (such as the Western sky culture and its ancestors), the line figures are the result of an evolutionary process from allegorical pictographs~\cite{rogers1998origins1,rogers1998origins2} to now globally recognised figures~\cite{rey1952stars,IAU}.
+For yet other cultures (such as those native to the Americas), the line figures are often recent interpretations for unlined groups of stars~\cite{magana1984tupi,magana1982carib,miller1997stars,lee2014dlakota,lee2014ojibwe,cardoso2007ceu,rybka2018lokono}.